 - (a) Termination or separation from employment or appointment.
 Separation from employment or appointment includes any involuntary termination, resignation, or retirement. - 1.
 A POST affidavit-of-separation form shall be executed and maintained by the [Department/Office] and submitted to POST as required by Penal Code § 13510.9 and 11 CCR 1003. - (b) Events that could affect an investigator's POST certification, such as: - 1.
-Complaints, charges, or allegations of misconduct - 2.
-Findings of civilian review boards - 3.
-Final dispositions of any investigations - 4.
-Civil judgments or court findings based on conduct, or settlement of a civil claim against an investigator or the Fresno County District Attorney Bureau of Investigation based on allegations of conduct by an investigator
+Complaints, charges, or allegations of serious misconduct (as defined by Penal Code § 13510.8). - 2.
+Findings of civilian review boards. - 3.
+Final dispositions of any investigations. - 4.
+Civil judgments or court findings based on conduct, or settlement of a civil claim against an investigator or the Fresno County District Attorney Bureau of Investigation based on allegations of conduct by an investigator.

-The Chief of Investigations or the authorized designee shall be responsible for providing POST access to or duplication of investigation documentation (e.g., physical or documentary evidence, witness statements, analysis, conclusions) for up to two years after reporting of the disposition of an investigation (Penal Code § 13510.9).
+The Chief of Investigations or the authorized designee shall be responsible for providing POST access to or duplication of investigation documentation (e.g., physical or documentary evidence, witness statements, analysis, conclusions) within the applicable timeframe provided in Penal Code § 13510.9.